rfishermonteith/rfishermonteith.github.io/_drafts/intro-to-bootstrapping.md

 ## So, what exactly is bootstrapping?

-Bootstrapping relies on being able to use the sample you have to generate equally likely samples (hence the term 'bootstrapping', as in pulling yourself up on your own bootstraps).
+Bootstrapping relies on being able to use the sample you have to generate equally likely samples (hence the term 'bootstrapping', as in pulling yourself by your own bootstraps).

 So, we generate lots (usually 1000s) of bootstrap samples from our data.
 We pretend that each of these is actually a new sample.
 We calculate the thing on it, and this forms a distribution we can use for whatever we want (getting p-values, confidence bounds, plotting etc)